 Cyan and White Glaze Bowl of the Song Dynasty (960 — 1279) — Capital Museum (Photo by Dongmaiying)

 Exquisite Famille-rose Porcelain of the Qing Dynasty (1636 — 1912) — Nanjing Museum (Photo by Dongmaiying)

 Chinese Bronze Ware developed in Xia Dynasty (about 2070 BC — 1600 BC), flourished in Shang Dynasty (1600 BC — 1046 BC), reached a peak in Zhou Dynasty (1046 BC — 256 BC), and gradually disappeared at the end of the the Warring State Period (403 BC — 221 BC) when the iron was invented and widely applied.

 Lost Wax Casting Made Bronze Ware (Zun Pan) of Lord Zeng Hou Yi (475 BC — 433 BC) — Hubei Museum

-Besides daily and military uses, the most important function of bronze ware in ancient China was in rituals.
+Besides daily and military uses, the most crucial function of bronze ware in ancient China was rituals.

 As valuable ritual vessels, bronze wares were strictly divided into different types: